 - Your may want to record times at remote or inaccessible locations.
 Dragging antennae and timing mats up a mountain may not always be possible or straightforward.

 - You may just want a backup for peace of mind.
 You can use any of the alternatives described below as your main riming system or as backup alongside your RFID system.

-Want to have a go at building your own DIY RFID chip timing system?
+Want to have a go at building your own chip timing system?
 Check out our guide to building an RFID race timing system.